hitesh399/laravel-media/README.md

 </script>
  ```
- ## Include the jquery and bootstrap framework css/js files and also add the below-mentioned script file.
+ ## To use the media popup, include the jquery and bootstrap framework css/js files and also add the below-mentioned script file.
  ```
  <script type="text/javascript" src="{!!(asset(mix('assets/js/laravel.media.min.js')))!!}"></script>
  ```